-- Turn the control knob anti-clockwise, towards the conventional oven setting, and select the temperature you require. - The thermostat indicator will come on to show that the oven is heating, and once the temperature is achieved, it will go out. - Throughout the duration of your cooking the neon will come on and off, this shows that the thermostat is maintaining you heat choice. - To switch off the top oven, simply turn the control knob back to the '● ' position. - As with the grill, the cooling fan will come on as soon as the top oven is turn on, and it continues to run for around 10 minutes after use.
+- Instead of turning the control knob towards the grill setting, turn it towards the oven setting, and select the temperature you require.
+With products fitted with thermocouples, hold the control knob in for 15 seconds. - This appliance has an automatic ignition, once the burner flame has established, selected the gas mark you wish to cook with.
+If the oven fails to light within 15 seconds, turn off the oven and wait for one minute before attempting to reignite. - Should the oven burner go out while in use, turn the burner off and wait for at least one minute before attempting to reignite. - As this is a conventional oven, the centre of the cavity will be the temperature you have selected.
+The top of the cavity will be slightly hotter, and the bottom slightly cooler. - To switch off the top oven, simply turn the control knob back to the ' ' position. - As with the grill, the cooling fan will come on as soon as the top oven is turn on, and it continues to run for around 10 minutes after use.